Modern slavery statement

 Gowling WLG (UK) LLP is a limited liability partnership registered in England and Wales (registered number OC304378).
 We are a global provider of legal services and operate from offices in the UK, Belgium, China, France, Germany, and the U.A.E.
 Along with Gowling WLG (Canada) LLP we are members of Gowling WLG International Limited, a company limited by guarantee registered in England.
 However, Gowling WLG (Canada) LLP and Gowling (UK) LLP operate and carry on business as independent and autonomous entities and Gowling WLG International Limited does not provide legal or other services to clients.
 For more information on our legal structure, please see here.

-As a provider of legal services we do not have a particularly long or complex supply chain - our main suppliers are providers of office supplies and support services (such as reprographics, transcription services, printing and scanning), IT services and equipment and facilities management.
-We are nevertheless committed to preventing acts of modern slavery and human trafficking from occurring within both our business and our supply chain.
+As a provider of legal services we engage suppliers for a wide range of goods and services.
+Our largest supplier categories, include Facilities (including catering, cleaning, security and maintenance), Office supplies and support services (such as reprographics, transcription services, printing and scanning), and Technology (including the provision of equipment to our people and systems/software for our operations).
+We are committed to preventing acts of modern slavery and human trafficking from occurring within both our business and our supply chain.
 We expect all of our suppliers to conduct their business in a lawful and ethical manner, including adopting business practices that prevent or eliminate modern slavery and human trafficking from taking place.

 We joined the UN Global Compact (UNGC) in 2020 and in doing so committed to support the Sustainable Development Goals, the Ten UNGC Principles and key themes of human rights, labour, environment and anti-corruption.
-We are active participants in the Business and Human Rights Accelerator which, spanning six months from February to July 2024, is a pivotal step toward translating our UNGC commitment into meaningful action.
+We are active participants in the Business and Human Rights Accelerator which spanned six months from February to July 2024 and has been a pivotal step toward translating our UNGC commitment into meaningful action.

 We use the following annual activities to inform improvement and report progress on environmental, social and governance (ESG) topics including themes relating to modern slavery: